First Baptist Church in Sutherland Springs. Luby’s Cafeteria in Killeen. The University of Texas at Austin.

-Of the 30 deadliest shootings in the US dating back to 1949, 18 have occurred in the last 10 years.
-Two of the five deadliest took place in just the last 35 days.
+Of the 30 deadliest shootings in the US dating back to 1949, 19 have occurred in the last 10 years, and the latest happened this week.

 Below is a list of the 10 deadliest single-day mass shootings in modern US history.
 If the shooter was killed or died by suicide during the incident, that death is not included in the total.

 (Here’s an explanation of why we say “modern history”).

 October 1, 2017 - A gunman, identified as 64-year-old Stephen Paddock, fires from the 32nd floor of the Mandalay Bay Resort and Casino on a crowd of 30,000 gathered on the Las Vegas Strip for the Route 91 Harvest Music Festival.
 At least 58 people were killed and more than 515 injured.
 Police believe the gunman killed himself.